- Confirm Whether Partial Pay Was Intended

 “Thanks for the $3,000 payment on April 4.
 Please confirm application to INV-1188 as partial; remaining balance $2,400 due May 1.”

-Silence breeds unapplied cash messes.
+Silence breeds unapplied cash messes that hurt your accounts receivable.

 Update the Open Balance